Christianization of the Roman Empire as diffusion of innovation: Early adopters in the first and second centuries

 There is also some evidence of a similar disruption of traditional women's roles in some of the mystery cults, such as Cybele, but there is no evidence this went beyond the internal practices of the religion itself.
 The mysteries created no alternative to the patterns in larger society.
 There is no evidence of any effort in Second Temple Judaism to harmonize the roles or standing of women with that of men.
 Roman empire was an age of awareness of the differences between male and female.
 Social roles were not taken for granted.
 They were debated, and this was often done with some misogyny.
 Paul uses a basic formula of reunification of opposites, (Galatians 3:28; 1 Corinthians 12:13; Colossians 3:11) to simply wipe away such social distinctions.
 In speaking of slave/free, male/female, Greek/Jew, circumcised/uncircumcised, and so on, he states that "all" are "one in Christ" or that "Christ is all".
 This became part of the kerygma of the early church.

 These early women took risks to spread the gospel.
 This is evident in the sanctions and labels found in pagan writings such as The True Word by Celsus, a treatise against Christianity and the women he held responsible for it.
 Power resided with the male authority figure, and he had the right to label any uncooperative female in his household as insane or possessed, to exile her from her home, and condemn her to prostitution.
 Professor of religious studies Ross Kraemer theorizes that "Against such vehement opposition, the language of the ascetic forms of Christianity must have provided a strong set of validating mechanisms", attracting large numbers of women.

 In church rolls from the second century, there is conclusive evidence of groups of women with some "exercising the office of widow".
-Linguistics professor Geoffrey Nathan explains that "a widow in Roman society who had lost her husband, and did not have money of her own, was at the very bottom of the social ladder".
+Roman historian Geoffrey Nathan explains that "a widow in Roman society who had lost her husband, and did not have money of her own, was at the very bottom of the social ladder".
 The early church provided practical support to those who would, otherwise, have been in destitute circumstances.
 Esther Yue Lhis Ng writes that this "was in all likelihood an important factor in winning new female members".